dotnet/csharplang/proposals/csharp-9.0/records.md

     : identifier '=' expression
     ;
 ```
+A `with` expression is not permitted as a statement.

 A `with` expression allows for "non-destructive mutation", designed to
 produce a copy of the receiver expression with modifications in assignments